k8gb-io/k8gb/CONTRIBUTING.md

 ## Documentation

 If the contribution changes the existing APIs or user interface it must include sufficient documentation to explain the use of the new or updated feature.
-Likewise the [CHANGELOG][changelog] should be updated with a summary of the change and link to the pull request.
+[CHANGELOG](CHANGELOG.md) is automatically generated from Github PRs and Issues.
+Please use special [keywords](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) to link PR to and Issue for a clean changelog generation.

 [golang-style-doc]: https://github.com/golang/go/wiki/CodeReviewComments